MarekWolczynski/guacamole/hummus.md

-# A recipe for hummus
+# A very first recipe for hummus

 Also a very nice recipe!
 This is a good idea!